Mohammad-Adnan-Shakil/PitWall/README.md

 ## A real engineering note

 Environment setup for this project surfaced a genuine chain of real-world issues worth documenting: Python 3.14 lacked prebuilt wheels for several ML dependencies (resolved by pinning to 3.12), a `pip`/`python` interpreter mismatch caused a package to appear "installed" when it wasn't, and a confirmed upstream bug in `ragas==0.4.3` (a broken import against a relocated `langchain_community` class) required pinning `langchain-community<0.4`.
 These fixes are captured in `requirements.txt`.

+Building the chunk pipeline surfaced its own set of real bugs worth noting: an initial degradation metric described a stint-total time delta using "per lap" language, producing physically implausible numbers (e.g. "15 seconds per lap") until corrected to a true per-lap rate; same-compound pit stops initially printed a misleading "changing from HARD to HARD" message, fixed to describe them accurately; and an early similarity-search test silently returned meaningless results because the test query searched for a full driver name ("Verstappen") against data stored under three-letter driver codes ("VER") — a live example of the query-document vocabulary mismatch that motivates some of the agent design in later phases.

 ## Setup